-A Quality Labor Force That Continues to Improve
+■ A Quality Labor Force That Continues to Improve

-Overall Taiwan's labor market has remained quite stable and the labor force has shown demonstrated longterm growth, growing from 11.07 million in 2010 to 11.96 million in 2020.
-In 2020 the labor participation rate was 59.14% and the unemployment rate was 3.85%.
-Thanks to the broad expansion of higher education over the last decade, the percentage of workers with college degrees or higher has continued to rise.
-In addition, the government has promoted the linking of education and employment, industrial/academic collaboration, and lifelong education policies and programs, which has strengthened the competitive advantage of Taiwan's talent and workforce.
+Generally speaking, Taiwan's labor market has remained quite stable; the labor participation rate was 58.99% and the unemployment rate was 3.71% in 2018.
+With regard to labor supply and demand, the number of workers has displayed a long term increasing trend, and grew from 10.85 million in 2008 to 11.87 million in 2018.
+Thanks to the large-scale expansion of higher education during the past decade or more, the percentage of workers with college degrees and above has continued to rise.
+In addition, the government has promoted the coupling of education and employment, industrial/academic collaboration, and lifelong education policies and programs, which has strengthened competitive advantage of Taiwan's talent and workforce.

-Over 300,000 students graduate from colleges and universities in Taiwan every year, of which close to 60,000 have master's and Ph.D. degrees.
-In 2020, 6.08 million employees or 53% had a college degree or higher.
-In 2019 there were approximately 13.8 person-years of full time researchers per 1000 employees.
-The accumulated technical and managerial talent in the manufacturing and service industries means that ensures that foreign firms investing in operations in Taiwan can meet their need for high-level technical and management personnel.
+Over 300,000 persons graduate from colleges and universities in Taiwan every year, of which close to 60,000 have master's and Ph.D. degrees, and 51% of the employed population holds a higher education degree.
+Research personnel account for a full-time equivalent of 13.2 person-years for every 1,000 employed population.
+Furthermore, the long-term accumulation of manufacturing and services technical and management personnel ensures that foreign firms investing in operations in Taiwan can meet their need for high-level technical and management personnel.

-Rising Labor Productivity
+■ Rising Labor Productivity

-During the past decade, Taiwan's consumer price index (CPI) has risen by an average of 0.9% per year, while the salaries of industrial and service employees have risen by an average of 2% per year.
-Although Taiwan's commodity prices and salaries have risen steadily for many years, the productivity of industrial sector employees has increased at an average rate of 2.4% per year, and labor productivity is continuing to rise.
+During the past decade, Taiwan's consumer price index (CPI) has risen by an average of 0.8% each year, while the salaries of industrial and service employees have risen by an average of 1.7% each year.
+Although Taiwan's commodity prices and salaries have risen steadily for many years, the productivity of industrial-sector employees has increased at an average rate of 3.3% each year, and labor productivity is continuing to rise.